Jawohl17/CASE6/README.md

 Showing system time and hostname (date, hostname)

 Users assigned nologin received an error message upon login attempts, confirming that their accounts were effectively restricted.

+# Conclusion
+This work demonstrated the configuration of a multi-user Linux system with customized shell environments based on user roles.
+By installing additional shells (Zsh and Fish), we expanded the flexibility and user experience of the terminal.
+Users were organized into functional groups reflecting a real organizational structure, and their shell access was tailored to match their responsibilities.
+Technical and developer roles received interactive shells, while access was intentionally restricted for non-technical groups for security purposes.
+The successful execution of commands by permitted users and blocked access for restricted users confirmed the system’s correct setup.
+Overall, this case highlights effective system administration practices in managing user roles, permissions, and terminal environments.